cloudfoundry/diego-notes/distributed-locking-and-presence.md

 It seems that if data exists, we should also be checking the Leader(Session) of the data to determine if its still owned.
 Given the data may still exist in the KV store, it may not however be acquired (see above, 2 step process).

+To prevent multiple WATCHes, the parent location should be created.
+If there is nothing to watch with a given prefix, Consul will return immediately with a 404.
+Our only recourse is to spin or put a slight delay, or inject the root node.

 ### Presence

 An alternative for presence can be done via Services.
 One can register/deregister a service instance that will be accumulated into a given Service.
 Health checks can be added to manage the lifetime of the service.
 The check can be script, HTTP or TTL.
 Script and HTTP checks are performed on an interval.
 TTL checks must be updated via the UpdateTTL with a status.